mineralogy-rocks/nir-parser/README.md

 ## ✨ Features

-- Process NIR spectral data from CSV files
+- Process spectral data from CSV files (e.g., NIR data)
+- Export processed data as text files
-- Remove continuum and extract spectral features
+- Remove continuum and extract spectral feature's parameters
 - Generate visualizations of original and processed spectra
-- Export processed data as text files
+- Generate statistics and parameters of original and processed spectrum
+- Applying the linear spectral unmixing (LSUMx) model to retrieve smectite content from the measured NIR single-spectrum
 - Comprehensive logging of all operations

 ## 📦 Requirements